Photo by Tech Daily

 When a Detroit woman saw a post offering Morgan Wallen tickets on social media, she couldn’t resist the deal.
 The seller said she’d bought them for her daughter’s birthday, but that she couldn’t use them.

 The buyer did exactly what we’ve all been advised to do.
-She clicked over and took a look at the seller’s profile.
+She, the user, clicked over and took a look at the seller’s profile.
 It looked legitimate.

 Worse, within days, the buyer’s bank account was emptied by the seller.
-Apparently, the scammer had hacked her Venmo account, accessed her debit card information, and found their way into her bank account from there.
+Apparently, the scammer or fraudster had hacked her Venmo account, accessed her debit card details, and found their way into her bank account from there.

 So, what is this scam?
-And, how can you avoid it?
+And, how can you, the user, avoid it?

 What are Venmo Scams?

 You’ve likely heard of Venmo, even if you don’t use it.
-It’s the second most popular peer-to-peer payment app (behind PayPal).
+It’s the second most popular peer-to-peer payment app (behind PayPal and Zelle).

-If you use Venmo, chances are you’ve worried about security.
+If you’re a Venmo user, chances are you’re worried about security.
 One survey found that security is a top concern among peer-to-peer payment users.
 As convenient as these apps have become, we all worry a little that our money isn’t completely safe.

 It doesn’t help that every week or two, we hear news of someone being scammed.
 Just when we think we’ve done everything we can to protect ourselves, we learn about a new type of fraud or security breach.

 Overall, a Venmo scam is simply some type of fraud involving this popular payment platform.
-But there are multiple ways scammers use Venmo for nefarious financial gain.
-We’ll go through the most common Venmo scams to help keep you safe.
+But there are multiple ways scammers or fraudsters use Venmo for nefarious financial gain.
+We’ll go through the most common Venmo scams to help keep you, the user, safe.

 How to spot it: A Venmo representative will not ask for a multi-factor authentication code.
 That code should always be kept secure.